sandrinodimattia/WindowsAzure-IPAddressRestriction/README.md

 You can add multiple rules separated by semicolon.

 Simple Examples:

 - ALLOW 80 0.0.0.0;DENY 80 10.10.10.20
 This will tell the library to set up a rule to allow all traffic in for por 80 and add also a block rule for the ip 10.10.10.20.
 This will end up generating that you will block traffic to port 80 just for the IP 10.10.10.20

 - ALLOW 80 0.0.0.0;DENY 0 10.10.10.20
 Just like the other one, but now the IP 10.10.10.20 will be blocked to all ports.

-Just in case you are not so familiar with Windows Firewall, here is how the rules are managed by it (incoming rules!):
+In case you are not so familiar with Windows Firewall, here is how the rules are managed by it (incoming rules!):

 - If there is no matching rule it will block the connection (default incoming rule firewall behavior)
 - Block rules will be processed first, so they have priority over allow rules.